 When I was at Oppenheimer, I was on the trading desk and that’s where I really learned to manage the pressure.
 I had six screens in front of me, two keyboards and a headset—I was looking at the market, making compliance and listening to people.
 It’s how I learned how to multitask and most importantly, how to prioritise what’s important.

 I definitely don’t feel under pressure here at TransferGo but I do feel the responsibility to keep things in compliance and provide a safe environment.
 I have to say working in a company that really understands the importance of compliance makes my life much easier.”

-I’d really like to thank Bank of Lithuania as they’ve been a great partner for us.
-I’m very happy about our honest relationship.”
+I’d really like to thank the Bank of Lithuania as they were a great partner for us during this time.”

 “When things slow down, I don’t like it.
 I’m the kind of person that has to do something once I’m excited about it…

 Working in an operational environment has shown that often people get stuck thinking about the problem.
 And they get distracted by it without thinking of the solution.
 This happens a lot in fintech structures and I don’t really like it.
-Sometimes I have to drive the decision making; I’m the kind of person that when I’m excited about something, I have to do it.
-When people slow down processes, I find it frustrating.
+Sometimes I have to drive the decision-making; when I’m excited about something, I have to do it.
+And when people slow down processes, I find it frustrating.
 But I’m used to it now.
 That said, I’m so happy about the interactions I’m having with product managers at TransferGo.
-They’re all brilliant I must say.”
+They’re all brilliant.”